JiajinCui/Discovering_and_Locating_Wireless_Sensors_thru_Transmitted_Signals/docs/report.md

   Our U-Net based DL model can classify I/Q samples being fed to it.
 The architecture is inspired by U-Net but with 1D CNN kernels instead of 2D.
 There are totally 5 encoding and decoding block.

   The encoding block has two 1D convolutional layers followed by batch normalization and ReLu activation.
 There is also a maxpooling layer downsampling the encoded features.
 The decoding block would take both output features from the previous layer and the encoded features from a skip connection.
-Last but not least, a non-locol block is introduced to mix up features globally to improve the performance of the system.
+Last but not least, a non-locol block is introduced to mix up features globally to improve the performance of the system[3].

   <img width="348" alt="Screenshot 2024-12-14 at 12 10 10 AM" src="https://github.com/user-attachments/assets/02b72d4b-df01-444a-bff6-db9915b5c63d" />